badgerherald/badgerherald.test/readme.md

 ###### Install Sass

 Visit [`http://sass-lang.com/install`](http://sass-lang.com/install) and follow the instructions.
 A command-line install is sufficient for our purposes, but feel free to play around with the related applications.

+You'll need to have ruby installed to use gem, which the above instructions will walk you through

 ###### Have Sass watch for changes